kohdesmond/HexColorHelper/README.md

 HexColorHelper
 ==============

-Helper to pass back color based on HEX value
+Helper to return back color based on HEX value and alpha value

 ## Usage